 AUTOCHTHONOUS MANAGEMENT

-CAUCUS
+CAUCUS – CALL FOR PARTICIPANTS FOR

+AFAM BIENNIAL CONFERENCE

 Are you interested in studying “purely African” management phenomena?
 Are you interested in developing theory using the African context?
 If you answered yes to both questions, we would like to invite you to join our caucus on autochthonous management.
 Recently, Zoogah, Zoogah, and Dalaba-Roohi (2015) proposed autochthonous high impact research which they defined as “management research that is independent of its imported origins, and which stands on its own in addressing local problems and in providing its own local training and scholarship” (p.
 10).
 They suggested that autochthonous researchers strive to generate theoretical and practical knowledge to solve local management problems, and cited Ubuntu as an example of a distinctly African concept (Mangaliso, 2001; Mangaliso & Lewis, 2013).
 Another similar work (Tripathi, Amann and Kamuzora, 2013) proposed Ubuntu based corporate decision making model, conceptualized on the basis of insights from the African Psycho-Philosphy.